5/8/2025

 Emily Yang

 Yeah, so I think we have to probably look at the AIs in different portions, right?
-The one we actually seen with the actual ramping up demands ongoing with a lot of new designs is really more on the hyper-skillers doing the more data center areas, right?
-What we've seen that's still ongoing.
-You know, here and there, there's a little bit up and down, but all in all, it's really positive, especially with the pipeline expanding more customers with the newer designs and we'll be ramping up more.
-I think on the other areas, really on the edge computing side, we also seen a lot of new opportunities that really working down from hyper-skiller to the next level.
-I think that's actually going to be an even bigger opportunity for DAO's overall because that's going to consume a lot of different board sizes and different applications and different customer base.
-So I would say all in all, we still seen the beginning of the ramp.
+The one we're actually seeing with actual ramping up demands ongoing with a lot of new designs is really more on the hyper-skillers doing the more data center areas, right?
+What we've seen that's still ongoing, you know, here and there, there's a little bit up and down, but all in all, it's really positive, especially with the pipeline, expanding more customers with the newer designs and we'll be ramping up more.
+I think on the other areas, really on the edge computing side, we're also seeing a lot of new opportunities that really working down from hyperscaler to the next level, I think that's actually going to be an even bigger opportunity for DIOS overall because that's going to consume a lot of different board sizes and different applications and different customer base.
+So I would say all in all, we're still seeing the beginning of the ramp.
 We didn't really see significant adjust from the CapEx expansion point of view.
 What we've seen really more on the positive side.
-The other thing we've been focused talking about really on the content expansion, right?
-So if you look at, we compare AI server versus the regular server, you can actually see the increase from $68 to $90 some dollars, right?
-So that will continue to be the focus overall for DAO's in the future.
+The other thing we've been focused talking about is really on the content expansion, right?
+So, you know, if you look at, you know, we compare an AI server versus a regular server, you can actually use the increase from $68 to $90 some dollars, right?
+So that will continue to be the focus overall for DIOS, you know, in the future.

 speaker